Camp Chef Woodwind Models

-This makes the total grill area 570 Square inches.
-With the rule that you need about 72 square inches per person, this grill can handle cooking food for about 8 people at the same time.
+This makes the total grill area between 501 and 1236 Square inches.
+With the rule that you need about 72 square inches per person, this grill can handle cooking food for between 4 and 12 people at the same time.

-What I always do is look at the lower ratings to see if there are thing that come back more than normal.
-With about 15% of the buyers gave it a low rating I had a few things to read.
+What I always do is look at the lower ratings to see if there are things that come back more than normal.
+With about 15% of the buyers giving it a low rating I had a few things to read.

-What I found were mostly the same problems I found in my other pellet grill reviews.
-Thing like temperature swings, assembly problems, customer service.
+What I found were mostly the same problems I found in my other Camp Chef pellet grill reviews.
+Things like temperature swings, assembly problems, and customer service.